grezniczek/redcap_autofill/README.md

 ### @AUTOTAB

 This action tag works for fields of type _dropdown_ only.
 When set for a dropdown field, the focus will move to the next field (or a specified target) as soon as the value of the field changes.
-This may be useful when large amounts of fields have to be filled where each field has only a limited number of options, each accessible directly with a separate keystroke.
+This may be useful when large amounts of fields have to be filled where each field has only a limited number of options, each accessible directly with a distinct keystroke.

 Usage: